ual/activitysynth/README.md

 ```
 The demo notebook [here](https://github.com/ual/activitysynth/blob/master/notebooks/run_all_demo.ipynb) provides a step-by-step walkthrough of what a typical activitysynth implementation should look like.

-In practice, once the required data inputs and model configurations are in place, a full simulation can be executed in the following two lines of code:
+In practice, once the required data inputs and model configurations are in place, a full simulation can be executed with the following few lines of code:
 ```
 import orca
 import warnings